Home >

 • Be very specific when selecting your certifications, hard skills, and soft skills to showcase the best of your talents;

-• Include within the top one-third of your manager in training resume a header and summary to help recruiters understand your experience and allocate your contact details.
+• Include within the top one-third of your manager-in-training resume a header and summary to help recruiters understand your experience and allocate your contact details.
 A skills box is optional, but it will help you align your expertise with the role;

 • Detail the full extent of your professional experience with specific bullets that focus on tasks, actions, and outcomes.